 After that, the company will work with you to determine if any repairs or replacements are needed on the roof before setting up new panels for maximum energy production and efficiency.
 That’s assuming you still want to go solar.
 If not, the whole process is over.

-But if you decide to go for new solar panels, the company may be providing new solar panels with their services, in which case they’ll also handle all of the installation procedures.
+But if you decide to buy new solar panels, the company may provide new solar panels with their services, so they’ll also handle all installation procedures.

 If you want to continue with solar power, then it’s time to install the new panels or put the old ones back up!

-The technicians will set up all of your pre-determined hardware on the roof and reinstall everything that was removed earlier.
+The technicians will set up all your pre-determined hardware on the roof and reinstall everything removed earlier.
 This includes wiring, inverters, mounts, and other components.
-Then, they’ll inspect the entire system to make sure it’s working properly and that everything is in its right place.
+Then, they’ll inspect the entire system to ensure it’s working properly and everything is in its right place.

 Finally, the panels will be hooked up to your existing system for electricity generation.
-Then, you’ll just need to set up your account with the company if it’s not already done so to set up the monitoring for billing, energy usage, and so on (you know the drill!).
+Then, you’ll need to set up your account with the company if it’s not already done to set up the monitoring for billing, energy usage, and so on (you know, the drill!).

 How Long Does Solar Panel Removal Take?